Recommendations

 Closure Date:

-10 We recommended that facility managers ensure clinician reassessment for continued emergency airway management competency is completed at the time of renewal of privileges and monitor compliance.
+17 We recommended that the facility ensure initial clinician emergency airway management competency assessment includes all required components and that facility managers monitor compliance.

 Closure Date: